slak44/ckompiler/README.md

 the chromatic number via spilling.
 Coalescing runs after coloring, but before implementing φs.

-The register allocator produces an updated map of `MachineInstruction`s (with copies and/or spills inserted), the variables that have been spilled, and the actual allocation of registers to variables and temporaries.
+The register allocator alters the blocks of the `InstructionGraph`.
+Copies and/or spills are inserted, even new blocks might be inserted.
+The allocator also produces a list of spilled variables, as well its primary purpose, the actual allocation of registers to variables/temporaries.

 After this is done, the function generator creates the function prologue/epilogue, and the final `AsmInstruction`s by replacing `IRValue`s with